Thermodynamic equilibrium: Local and global equilibrium

-It is useful to distinguish between global and local thermodynamic equilibrium.
+It can be useful to distinguish between global and local thermodynamic equilibrium.
 In thermodynamics, exchanges within a system and between the system and the outside are controlled by intensive parameters.
 As an example, temperature controls heat exchanges.
 Global thermodynamic equilibrium (GTE) means that those intensive parameters are homogeneous throughout the whole system, while local thermodynamic equilibrium (LTE) means that those intensive parameters are varying in space and time, but are varying so slowly that, for any point, one can assume thermodynamic equilibrium in some neighborhood about that point.

 If the description of the system requires variations in the intensive parameters that are too large, the very assumptions upon which the definitions of these intensive parameters are based will break down, and the system will be in neither global nor local equilibrium.
 For example, it takes a certain number of collisions for a particle to equilibrate to its surroundings.
 If the average distance it has moved during these collisions removes it from the neighborhood it is equilibrating to, it will never equilibrate, and there will be no LTE.
 Temperature is, by definition, proportional to the average internal energy of an equilibrated neighborhood.
 Since there is no equilibrated neighborhood, the concept of temperature doesn't hold, and the temperature becomes undefined.

-It is important to note that this local equilibrium may apply only to a certain subset of particles in the system.
+This local equilibrium may apply only to a certain subset of particles in the system.
 For example, LTE is usually applied only to massive particles.
-In a radiating gas, the photons being emitted and absorbed by the gas doesn't need to be in a thermodynamic equilibrium with each other or with the massive particles of the gas for LTE to exist.
+In a radiating gas, the photons being emitted and absorbed by the gas do not need to be in a thermodynamic equilibrium with each other or with the massive particles of the gas for LTE to exist.
 In some cases, it is not considered necessary for free electrons to be in equilibrium with the much more massive atoms or molecules for LTE to exist.